2020 College Scholarship and Grant Guide for Women

 - The Women Techmakers Scholars Program offers $10,000 scholarships to students in computer science or computer engineering majors who are making efforts to increase women’s involvement in this field.

 Conduct a Thorough Search for Scholarships and Grants

-We highlighted 13 scholarships and college grants for women here, but there are hundreds more out there.
+We highlighted several scholarships and college grants for women here, but there are many more out there.

 As you’re seeking out scholarships and grants for women, don’t overlook general student aid that’s not tied to gender.
 There are thousands more scholarships and grants extended to both men and women that you can seek out and apply to, from federal Pell Grants to work-study programs.

-In addition to searching out female-focused aid, consider seeking aid offered to other minority groups.
-Many scholarships aim to help students with a particular socioeconomic status, racial or ethnic identity, sexual orientation or gender identity, religion, or who meet other specific criteria.
+In addition to searching out female-focused aid, consider seeking aid offered to other marginalized groups.
+Many scholarships aim to help students with a particular socioeconomic status, racial or ethnic identity, sexual orientation, gender identity, religion, or who meet other specific criteria.